teddy bear Parenting & Family See also:

 compass Community & Social Services - Brochures from a wide range of community & social services, mostly from Middlesex County, for seniors, people with disabilities, veterans, families, and others.
 Includes information on mental health services, transit, energy, food assistance, recycling, wills & estates, and more, plus links to related agencies and information.

 MOMS Club® Logo MOMS Club® of South Plainfield (Facebook page) - Support group for at-home mothers serving South Plainfield, Piscataway, and Dunellen.
-Offers playgroups, MOMS' Night Out, Movie Time, Picnics, Park & Day Trips, and many other activities for you and your children.
+Offers playgroups, MOMS' Night Out, Movie Time, Picnics, Park & Day Trips, and many other activities for you and your children; most recent post (as of 8/24) is from July 2023.

 Mothers' Center of Central N.J. is another area group (not affiliated with MOMS Club®) offering 'support and discussion groups, evening parent education workshops, social activities, playgroups, library resources... and friendship!'
 Located in Cranford, with programs also at playgrounds and restaurants around Union County.
 Rutgers UMDNJ's Mom 2 Mom program, below, provides support for mothers of children with special needs.

 National Parent Helpline 1-855 4A PARENT or 1-855-427-2736National Parent Helpline: 1-855 4A PARENT or 1-855-427-2736 - Call the National Parent Helpline® to get emotional support from a trained Advocate and become empowered and a stronger parent; available Monday through Friday 10:00 AM PST to 7:00 PM PST.
-See also Parents Anonymous® UPDATED LINK!, Parents Anonymous of New Jersey, Childhelp National Child Abuse Hotline, and New Jersey Safe Haven Infant Protection Act, below.
+See also Parents Anonymous®, Childhelp National Child Abuse Hotline, and New Jersey Safe Haven Infant Protection Act, below.

 Need help?
 Start here: call 211 Call 2-1-1 when you need to find state or local resources to address urgent needs or everyday concerns, including health & mental health services, food banks, shelter, rental or utility assistance, adult day care, Meals on Wheels, transportation, childcare, crisis intervention services, job training, education, and more.
 2-1-1 is free, confidential, multi-lingual, confidential, TTY accessible, and available 24/7 2-1-1 resource specialists will guide callers to the most helpful available resources.
 Visit the website for more information.
 You can also reach 2-1-1 by dialing 877-652-1148.
 (United Way, in partnership with the State of New Jersey) [NOTE: 2-1-1 calls are generally toll-free; however, if you are calling 2-1-1 from your cell phone, please check with your cell phone service provider first to find out whether you will be charged for the call.]